bengrunfeld/study-notes/chef.md

 Choose your Operating System (OS) type and download the appropriate file.

-The website will give you the installation command.
-It will look something like this:

-	sudo dpkg -i chefdk_0.8.1-1_amd64.deb

 Once the DK has been downloaded to your computer, upload it to the instance you want to use as your workstation with the following command:

 	scp -i  mykey.pem somefile.txt user-name@public-dns:destination

+The website will have given you the installation command.
+It will look something like this.
+Use it on the workstation you uploaded the DK to:

+	sudo dpkg -i chefdk_0.8.1-1_amd64.deb

 ## Chef Server, Knife and Starter Kit